Thai Alphabet Chart: All 44 Consonants & 3 Classes

 Paired vs. Unpaired Low-Class Consonants

-14 of the 24 low-class consonants are paired with a high-class consonant that makes the same sound (e.g., ค paired with ข, both "kh").
-The remaining 10 are unpaired sonorants (ง, น, ม, ย, ร, ล, ว, ญ, ณ, ฬ).
-This distinction matters for tone rules: unpaired consonants use the leading ห technique to access high-class tones.
+14 of the 24 low-class consonants share their sound with a high-class consonant — but those 14 letters cover only 7 distinct sounds (kh, ch, th, ph, f, s, h), because several low-class letters make the same sound (ค, ฅ, ฆ are all "kh").
+The remaining 10 are unpaired (ง, น, ม, ย, ร, ล, ว, ญ, ณ, ฬ).
+This distinction matters for tone rules: unpaired consonants use the leading ห technique to reach high-class tones.

 The Read Thai course teaches all 44 consonants in the order you'll meet them on real signs — plus the vowel system and tone rules.
-Phases 1–3 are free.
+Modules 1–3 are free.

 Why Consonant Classes Matter

-The 3-class system is the engine that drives Thai tones.
+The 3-class system is what makes Thai tones predictable.
 Without it, you would have to memorize the tone of every word individually.
 With it, you can predict tones from spelling.

 Live Syllables (no final stop)